 2. This guidance intends to provide an outline on the most appropriate approach, which is a holistic one.
 It also provides comment on competencies and new publications by the British Standards Institution (BSI) on retrofit.

-3. Note that this guidance applies to traditional buildings with and without statutory protection as well as modern buildings with statutory protection to a limited degree.
+3. Note that this guidance applies to traditional buildings with and without statutory protection as well as modern buildings with statutory protection with some limitation.

 4. For more on the legislative and policy context, and sources of advice, see the IHBC’s Guidance Note on Climate Change and Older Buildings – key sources